25 Essential Questions to Ask Your Marketing Agency

 If you’re considering an agency change or are thinking about hiring a new marketing partner, here are several questions you should ask before making your decision.

-2. Who else (if anyone) are you working with in my industry?
+2. What other firms (if any) are you working with in my industry?
 Are there any competitive relationships I should know about?

 3. Who will be doing the work on my account?
 I want to meet the people who will be on my team and make sure we see eye-to-eye.